How to handle disputes with customers in the UK

 Understand your legal rights

-Before diving into the nitty-gritty of dispute resolution, understand your legal rights.
+Before diving into the nitty-gritty of dispute resolution, it's vital to understand your legal rights.
 The Late Payment of Commercial Debts Act 1998 allows you to charge interest on late payments.
 As of 2026, the statutory interest rate is 8% plus the Bank of England base rate, currently at 3.5%.
+This means you can add a significant amount to the original debt if payments are delayed.
 Use our late payment interest calculator to compute what you're owed.
+Knowing these rights not only empowers you to take action but also serves as a deterrent to late-paying clients, as they are aware of the potential additional costs they may incur.

 Communicate effectively